 HPS/Pl 125.
 Philosophical Issues in Quantum Physics.
-9 units (3-0-6); second term.
+9 units (3-0-6); offered by announcement.
 This course will focus on conceptual issues that arise within quantum physics.
 Topics may include determinism and indeterminism; Einstein's critiques of quantum theory; the interpretation of quantum measurement; and quantum logic.
-Instructors: Hitchcock, Sauer.
+Instructor: Hitchcock.

 HPS/Pl 128.
 Philosophy of Mathematics.
 9 units (3-0-6).
 An examination of conceptual issues that arise in mathematics.
 The sorts of issues addressed may include the following: Are mathematical objects such as numbers in some sense real?
 How do we obtain knowledge of the mathematical world?
 Are proofs the only legitimate source of mathematical knowledge?
 What is the relationship between mathematics and the world?
 How is it possible to apply abstract theory to the world?
 Views of major historical figures such as Plato, Hume, Kant, and Mill, as well as of contemporary writers are examined.
 The course will also examine philosophical issues that arise in particular areas of mathematics such as probability theory and geometry.
-Not offered 2008-09.
+Instructor: Hitchcock.

 HPS/Pl 129.
 Introduction to Philosophy of Biology.
 9 units (3-0-6).
 Philosophical and conceptual issues relating to the biological sciences.
-Topics covered may include the logical structure of evolutionary theory, units of selection, optimization theory, the nature of species, reduction-ism, teleological and functional reasoning, and ethical issues arising from contemporary biological research.
-Not offered 2008-09.
+Topics covered may include the logical structure of evolutionary theory, units of selection, optimization theory, the nature of species, reductionism, teleological and functional reasoning, and ethical issues arising from contemporary biological research.
+Not offered 2007-08.

 HPS/Pl 130.
 Philosophy and Biology.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); offered by announcement.
 This course will examine the impact of recent advances in biological sciences for studies of the mind, behavior, and society.
 Topics may include evolutionary psychology, the relation between evolution and development, the impact of molecular genetics on the theory of evolution, mathematical modeling of evolution and artificial evolution, philosophical and social issues raised by modern molecular biology.
 Instructor: Cowie.
+Not offered 2007-08.

 HPS/Pl 132.
 Introduction to Philosophy of Mind and Psychology.
 9 units (3-0-6); offered by announcement.
 An introduction to the mindbody problem.
 The course attempts, from the time of Descartes to the present, to understand the nature of the mind and its relation to the body and brain.
 Topics to be addressed may include dualism, behaviorism, functionalism, computationalism, neurophilosophy, consciousness and qualia, scientific psychology vs. "folk" psychology, the nature of emotion, knowledge of other minds.
-Not offered 2008-09.
+Not offered 2007-08.

 HPS/Pl 133.
 Philosophy and Neuroscience.
-9 units (3-0-6); third term.
+9 units (3-0-6); offered by announcement.
 This course will examine the impact of recent advances in neuroscience on traditional philosophical problems.
 Topics may include the nature of free will in light of work on the neural basis of decision making; the nature of consciousness, knowledge, or learning; the mind/brain from the perspective of neural computation; and the neural foundations of cognitive science.
 Instructor: Quartz.

 HPS/Pl 134.
 Current Issues in Philosophical Psychology.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); offered by announcement.
 An in-depth examination of one or more issues at the intersection of contemporary philosophy and the brain and behavioral sciences.
 Topics may include the development of a theory of mind and self-representation, theories of representation and neural coding, the nature of rationality, the nature and causes of psychopathology, learning and innateness, the modularity of mind.
-Instructors: Cowie, Machery.
+Instructor: Murphy.